 How do I optimize Shopify product pages for SEO?

-Write a unique title tag and meta description for every product, use descriptive H1s, add original product copy of 300 words or more, include schema markup, and optimize image alt text.
+Write a unique title tag and meta description for every product, use descriptive headings, add original product copy, include schema markup, and optimize image alt text.
 Avoid duplicate manufacturer descriptions and thin collection pages.

 Does a Shopify blog actually help with SEO?